LET YOUR FREAK FLAG FLY: WHY YOUR BRAND NEEDS PERSONALITY

 Elicit an emotional response

 You don’t have to be funny, that’s ok.
-Not everyone has an amusing (or embarrassing) story to share.
+Unfortunately, not everyone has an amusing (or embarrassing) story to share.

 In 2017, BuzzSumo analyzed the top 10,000 most-shared articles on the web.
-They found that emotion was the driving factor in most of those shares, and those that had the greatest influence were:
+They found that emotion was the driving factor in most of those shares, and those that had the most significant influence were:

 One note: While using emotional is always better than not, it is important to understand what drives your audience.
 You may find that endearing stories about your pets are what gets the largest response, or maybe angry rants about politics.